Become a Junior Data Scientist at MassMutual

 - Relevant classes: List only your courses (and corresponding grades) which are most relevant to data science work

 - Work experience: List up to four bullet points of past or current employment and work experience

 - Leadership and Community Involvement: List up to four bullet points of leadership experience and community involvement

 - Portfolio summary: List each project or data science example you've included in your portfolio (to demonstrate research and technical expertise) and a 1-2 sentence summary of each and what you learned from that project.

-- Programming Proficiency: Please list each programming language you have familiarity with and your proficiency level with each (basic, proficient, advanced, etc).
+- Programming Proficiency: Please list each programming language you have familiarity with and the number of months/years you've been working with each one.
+Please only list languages for which you've included code snippets in your portfolio.